 California's Azusa Pacific University had 5,770 undergraduate students in 2016, per the NCES.
 The university has a Bachelor of Arts in International Relations degree program that includes seminars, research opportunities and internship experiences.
 Internships are available through the American Studies Program in Washington, DC, and through different branches of the federal government.
 These opportunities can help connect students with contacts in the field.
 The university also offers 220 chapel services each year, multiple service-learning opportunities and mission trips to help students grow in their faith.

 Students interested in studying international relations at Pennsylvania's Messiah College can pursue a major in politics with a concentration in international relations.
-The concentration focuses on the forces of globalization and prepares students for a variety of careers, such as a diplomat, foreign service officer or lawyer.
-Students also have the opportunity to take an internship in Pennsylvania's capital and/or study abroad.
+The concentration focuses on the forces of globalization and prepares students for a variety of careers, such as a diplomat, Foreign Service officer or lawyer.
+Students also have the opportunity to complete an internship in Pennsylvania's capital and/or study abroad.
 For their spiritual lives, students can participate in men's or women's small groups, AROMA sports ministry, Worship Community, Bible studies, service opportunities and other activities.
 According to the NCES, the college had close to 2,790 undergraduates in 2016.

 Spiritual life at Liberty University consists of weekly convocation, LU Shepherd (discipleship opportunities), LU Send (missions and travel opportunities), LU Serve (community service), Campus Community, worship services and a unique Center for Online Engagement that offers spiritual content online.
 The university is based in Virginia, but has a lot of online students.
 There were around 47,050 undergraduates in 2016, per the NCES.
 The university offers a Bachelor of Arts in International Relations with a concentration in international politics and policy or strategic intelligence studies.
 The school also has a unique online Master of Science in International Relations program that takes about a year-and-a-half to finish completely online.